Rind Jada: Languages

 Commonly spoken languages are Urdu & Saraiki.

 Castes

-Major castes of the area are Baloch, Bhatti, Dogar, etc.
+Major castes of the area are Baloch.

 Constituency

 Rind Jada falls under Constituency NA-155 of National Assembly of Pakistan.
 Abdul Rehman Khan Kanju was elected from this constituency as member of National Assembly of Pakistanin 2013 Pakistani general election.
 He contested elections as independent candidate, but later joined Pakistan Muslim League (N) - the ruling party after 2013 Pakistani general election.